eamadit/PAPSUOS/README.md

 All PAPSUOS code shall be made public in real-time.

-The organization shall have an upside down pyramid of rules with several levels but shall not have a pyramid of people with more than one level.
+The organization shall have an upside down pyramid of rules with several layers but shall not have a pyramid of people with more than one level.

 The organization bylaws shall be governed by definitive constitutional principles as described above.